 Correct 'new' members - first line under membership (corrected by Kathleen)

-Water and Wildlife - add that our level of concern with bumble bee listing is how will impact herbicide, etc. from Elicia - Added by Kathleen.
+Water and Wildlife - add that our level of concern with bumble bee listing is how it will impact herbicide, etc. from Elicia - Added by Kathleen.
 Robert added need to address level of significance

 Motion to approve by Jason as recently amended.
 Second by Ricky.
 Approved